West Edmonton Eye Exams for Contact Lenses

 Pupil or Iris Size

-Our North West Edmonton eye care expert may measure the size of your pupil or your iris (the colored area of your eye) with an instrument called a biomicroscope or slit lamp or manually with a ruler or card.
+Our West Edmonton eye care expert may measure the size of your pupil or your iris (the colored area of your eye) with an instrument called a biomicroscope or slit lamp or manually with a ruler or card.
 This measurement is especially important if you are considering specialized lenses such as Gas Permeable (GP) contacts.

 Tear Film Evaluation